GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 ![bg right 90%](images/2021-10-20-05-35-47.png)

 ---
--  decide App Name and Color freely.
+- Enter App Name and Color as you like.
-- You can leave Team as default.
+- Leave Team setting as default.
   (It won't be displayed to people who haven't set up a Team.)
 ![bg right 90%](images/2021-10-20-05-40-11.png)